Cubitect/cubiomes-viewer/buildguide.md

 # Cubiomes Viewer Build Instructions

-Cubiomes Viewer is a Qt5 application and requires at least Qt5.9 and a GNU C++ compiler (GCC or Clang).
+Cubiomes Viewer is a Qt5 application and requires:
+* Qt5.9 or newer (Qt6 is not supported) and a
+* GNU C++ compiler (GCC or Clang).

+The cubiomes library is included as a submodule to this repository.

-## Get a Compiler
+## The Compiler

 You should have either GCC or Clang installed.

-If you are on Windows you can use MinGW, which can be installed together with Qt, using the Qt Installer.
+Windows users can use MinGW, which can be installed together with Qt, using the Qt Installer.

 ## Get Qt5

 Depending on your operating system you may have several options for installing Qt5, but [Using the Qt Installer](buildguide.md#using-the-qt-installer) should be the most general method.
-Many Linux distros already provide Qt in their repositories and you can refer to [Get Qt from Your Repository](buildguide.md#get-qt-from-your-repository) instead if you wish.
+Many Linux distros already provide Qt in their repositories and you can also [Get Qt With Your Package Manager](buildguide.md#get-qt-with-your-package-manager) instead if you wish.

 Note: for a static build you will have to compile Qt yourself.

 ### Using the Qt Installer

-If you have a Qt account or want to create one, you can use the [Qt Online Installer](https://www.qt.io/download-qt-installer).
+You can use the [Qt Online Installer](https://www.qt.io/download-qt-installer) if you have a Qt account or don't mind creating one.
 It is also possible to use the [Qt Offline Installer](https://www.qt.io/offline-installers) without an account, but you have to disconnect from the internet when you launch the installer, otherwise it will require a Qt account again, which is a little irritating.